 Cognoscopy, developed by Dr. Dale Bredesen, has proven to be highly effective in preventing AD in the early stages.
 In addition, it enables short-term screening to detect memory problems in patients.
 And thus, it becomes much easier to treat AD among seniors.

 Dr. Bredesen concluded after decades of research that there are 36 specific causes of Alzheimer’s disease that must be addressed thoroughly to give effective diagnosis and treatment.
 Dr. Bredesen proposes that the disease can be cured and managed by repairing and maintaining these 36 possible faults, previously thought to be irreversible.

 From his research, Dr. Bredesen suggested that adults aged 45 or older should opt for a cognoscopy to identify the AD risks.
-This way, it would be more effective to decline and prevent the further growth of the mental condition.
+This way, it would be more effective to decline and prevent the further growth of senior mental health conditions.
 So, what is a cognoscopy in the simplest terms?

 A cognoscopy is an assessment consisting of a series of screening tests that identify cognitive decline risk factors.
 Screening tests include laboratory and cognitive tests, and evaluation of a patient’s medical history, and an M.R.I.
 The data from these tests are then used to formulate a care plan minimizing your risk of developing Alzheimer’s.

 “Early diagnosis is so important because the earlier a mental illness can be detected, diagnosed and treatment can begin, the better off that person can be for the rest of his or her life.”

 ROSALYNN CARTER, FORMER FIRST LADY OF THE UNITED STATES

 It is essential to address the causes to treat and prevent Alzheimer’s.
 Early diagnosis is vital to have optimal outcomes for patients.
 Below is a more detailed description of what a cognoscopy entails, as well as the steps you can take to manage identified risk factors.